 - 1. Students will preach a Prophetic Sermon within their ministry context using principles from Tisdale's book and class lectures/discussions.
-It should not exceed 30 minutes.
+It should not exceed 30 minutes, and should be either textual or narrative in its delivery (but not topical/thematic).
 Participants must submit on Learning Hub a link for viewing their sermons.
-Be sure to arrange to preach your sermons not later than April 25 and send me the links not later than April 27. - 2.
+Be sure to arrange to preach your sermons not later than December 5 and send me the links not later than December 7. - 2.
 Sermon Prep Papers: Students will be asked to turn in a sermon preparation paper for the prophetic sermon.
 See the sermon preparation guide later in this syllabus.